-Agile management practices involving teams working in different locations and to different schedules present new territory for many managers and will bring a different set of challenges, so it could be a good idea to understand how they plan to (or are already) leading their hybrid teams, and if they’ve learned any lessons from the extended period of remote leadership they’ve likely encountered over the past few months.
+Agile management practices involving teams working in different locations and to different schedules present new territory for many managers and will bring a different set of challenges, so it could be a good idea to understand how they plan to (or are already) lead their hybrid teams, and if they’ve learned any lessons from the extended period of remote leadership they’ve likely encountered over the past few months.

 7. “How do you go about maintaining your organizational culture when adhering to hybrid working practices?”

 The culture of an organization is its personality – it can take years to build and requires input from all employees to bring it alive and, importantly, keep it alive – in the good and the bad times.
 However, a new hybrid way of working – where some employees are in the office and some are working remotely – brings a whole new set of challenges when it comes to maintaining and building on an organization’s culture.
 It’s important, therefore, to understand what steps the organization is taking in this respect, whether that be via regular catch-ups or ensuring all communication lines are open and inclusive, for example.

 How asking questions can help you build a rapport during a remote job interview

 Building rapport with an interviewer is something that many candidates struggle with, both during face-to-face interviews and remote job interviews.
 But asking questions can really help you to ensure the interview feels like a conversation and not an interrogation, and that the experience is an enjoyable one for both parties.
 Here are a few ways asking questions can help you build rapport during your remote job interview: